bschellenberger-wex/chronon/BUILDING_CHRONON_AT_WEX.md

 1. **Build the Image**

-   The EMR Spark image can be built using the Makefile target (recommended):
+   The EMR Spark image can be built using the Makefile target:

    ```bash
    make image-package-emr-spark
    ```

-   Alternatively, you can use the `build_emr_spark.sh` script directly.
-The script will always use the tag specified in the `VERSION.emr-spark` file:
+   Or use the `build_emr_spark.sh` script directly.
+The tag is specified in the `VERSION.emr-spark` file:

    ```bash
    ./build_emr_spark.sh 975049916663 us-east-1 chronon-spark-emr
    ```

-   Any tag is allowed for building, but only strict semantic version tags (e.g., `1.2.3`) can be pushed to ECR.

 2. **Push the Image (Release Only)**